FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: config.js`

-Saving things this way saves us from a lot of `CMD-F` pain when changing things, especially if we're re-using this example as the base of a new FusionAuth app.
+Saving things this way saves us from a lot of `CMD-F` pain when changing things, especially if we're re-using this example as the base of a new single-page app.

-The FusionAuth info above will not match your application.
-I copied it out of my own FusionAuth admin panel.
-Seriously, this is the only code in the whole article you can't just copy/paste.
+The OAuth and FusionAuth configuration above will not match your application.
+I copied it out of my FusionAuth admin panel.
+This is the only code in the whole article you can't just copy/paste, seriously.
 The best place to find your values is this `View` button in the Applications page:

 {% include _image.html src="/assets/img/blogs/fusionauth-example-react/admin-view-application.png" class="img-fluid" figure=false %}

 (Also, if you do want to copy/paste everything, just [clone the GitHub repo](https://github.com/FusionAuth/fusionauth-example-react) with everything already in it.
 You'll still have to change this config file, though.
-No way around that.)
+No way around that).

 Alright, we're ready to start coding!
-Keep FusionAuth and React running.
-You'll need to restart Express every time you make a change.
+You can keep FusionAuth and React running, but you'll need to restart Node/Express every time you make a change.

 ---

 ## 1. Connecting React and Express

-First, we'll show how to exchange info between React and Express.
+First, let's look at how to exchange info between React and Express.
 Remember that we're using Express as a middleman between React and FusionAuth, so most of what we do here will be making calls up and down that stack.

 ### Redirecting

 The heart of an Express app is your `index.js`.
-That's what we title the heart of most apps, including React, so keep that in mind as you join me in constantly opening the wrong one.
+That's what we title the heart of most apps.
+The React side of our application wll also have an `index.js` file, so keep that in mind as you will likely have the same headache I do of constantly opening the wrong one.

 ```
 server